visit-dav/visit/src/doc/data_into_visit/PlainTextFormat.rst

 The first line can be an optional list of variable names.
 The remaining lines consist of rows, where each row represents the coordinates and variable values for a single point.
+In this example, the values on each row are separated by spaces.

 Here are the first 10 lines of an example of a file representing 3D points.